balinbob/balinbob.github.io/index.md

 For now (and probably forever) I'll just use plain text, Thank you.

+2020-07-15 update

+This is becoming more of a cross between a blog/journal of the development of Gyrc, and the instructions to install it, so here we go.
+Maybe someday it'll be formatted, but for now it continues to be mostly plain text.

+The big news for me is that, last night, I got it to run successfully on Windows 10.
+Since it uses GTK+, it must run under the Windows Subsystem for Linux 2.
+That has to be present and working on the Windows installation.
+I'm using the Debian distribution from the software store on Windows.
+Setting that up is not difficult, but it is beyond the scope of this project.
+Also, the average user of Windows probably will not want to go to the lengths I did to get it running.

+But here is a screenshot of it:

+[stub]

 2020-07-07

 yrc, or Gyrc, is an app I've been looking for, for years, to control my Yamaha network receiver from my computer (in addition to the great apps for iPhone).